 - An ELD may be on a mobile or other wireless system if it satisfies the technical ELD requirements of the ELD mandate.

 The FMCSA established a series of ELD requirements that certify a product as a qualified ELD.

-All fleet management system has various ELD requirements that must be fulfilled before it can be used on a smartphone.
+Fleet management systems must satisfy various ELD requirements to be used on a smartphone.
 KeepTrukin, for example, recommends the following devices for their fleet management system.

-According to the company, these are the phones that have proven to be successful when used in conjunction with the Vehicle Gateway and KeepTruckin Driver App:
+According to the company, these are the phones that have proven to be successful when used in conjunction with the Vehicle Gateway and Motive (formerly KeepTruckin) Driver App:

 - iPhone 6, 6s, 7, 8, X, XR, XS, 11, 11 Pro, SE

 - Apple iPad 5th, 6th Gen, 7th Gen